wangting525/Incommensurate_Planewave/README.md

 ## Quick Start

-Here is an example of how to perform basic calculations using `Incommensurate_Planewave.jl`:
+Example of basic calculations  using `Incommensurate_Planewave.jl`:
 ```julia

 using Plots